 Live demos are a thing of beauty — you never know when the demo gods will decide to break your precious setup.
-During yesterday’s webinar, Your Application Deserves Better than Kubernetes Ingress: Istio vs. Kubernetes, the first thing I wanted to show during the Istio demo was exposing an app using NodePort.
+During yesterday’s live webinar, Your Application Deserves Better than Kubernetes Ingress: Istio vs. Kubernetes, the first thing I wanted to show during the Istio service mesh demo was exposing an app using NodePort.
 Applying the deployment file resulted in the following:

 $ kubectl apply -f flaskapp-deployment.yaml $ kubectl get pods NAME READY STATUS flaskapp-deployment-pod-1 0/1 ImagePullBackOff flaskapp-deployment-pod-2 0/1 ImagePullBackOff flaskapp-deployment-pod-3 0/1 ImagePullBackOff